. : r e t r o f u t u r : .

 * Added image 5

-* Changed from "A-type cables" to "A-type bundle of cables" to make more evident that 12 (A) and 4 (B) independent cables form one A/B type- bundle.
+* Changed from "A-type cables" to "A-type cable bundle" to make clearer that 12 (A) and 4 (B) independent cables respectively form one type-A/type-B bundle.

-* Casting of post-stressed beams most likely not realized using precast concrete boxes, modified text accordingly.
+* Casting of post-tensioned stay beams was most likely not carried out using precast concrete boxes; text modified accordingly.

 Bibliography